lelarry26/js-lab-event-handling-exercises-v2/README.md

 Create a button that displays and alert with the text "Button Pressed" when clicked.

-### Show Mouse Position

-Create a button that displays an alert with the X and Y coordinates of the mouse when clicked.

-- Hint: You will need to access the `event` object and access the `screenX` and `screenY` properties

 ### Add a scroll event

 Add an event to log "You scrolled the page" to the console when a user scrolls the page.

-The following code is how you would add a 'resize' event.
+The following code is how you would add a *'resize'* event.
+This is close to what you need, but not exactly.
 You can use this as a prompt to start the 'scroll' event.

-> **Bonus**: See how many times the console message displays?
-You may also want to research a 'debounce' function.
-Running an event handler every time the page scrolls can be a memory intensive procedure and a 'debounce' function will help with that.

 ``` js
 <script>